RemiSlanina/compassio-api/README.md

 The name holds many roots: **compass**, **computing**, **compassion** — and **companion**.
 Not a tool to command, but a quiet guide: a fellow traveler in making software that serves with care and clarity.

 It is not owned.
 It is given.
-And it is guarded — not for control, but for care.
+The thought: To be guarded — not for control, but for care.

 ---